 To avoid redundancy in the report, any and all recommendations or comments for repair, replacement, additional evaluation, corrective action or similar should only be performed using recognized methods and materials by a qualified/licensed professional in their respective fields.
 In some areas, professional licensing of various trades are not required by municipal or other governmental agencies.

 It is important to know a Home Inspection consists of a representative sampling of multiple items; such as windows, doors, receptacles, switches, etc. Reported conditions may exist at other locations of these items, but not specified in this report.

 The inspection report is not designed to predict when things will break down or cause problems.
 It is important to understand that any observed defect may be a symptom of a greater problem or a solution that may involve troubleshooting a system and not just addressing the item identified in the report.
 This inspection report cannot address those possibilities.
 PLEASE BE AWARE THAT ITEMS, SYSTEMS, AND COMPONENTS THAT ARE NOT VIEWABLE OR ACCESSIBLE; BEHIND FINISHED SYSTEMS SUCH AS WALLS AND CEILINGS, CANNOT BE INSPECTED OR REPORTED.

 I recommend consulting with the seller regarding any and all repairs, additions, corrections, replacements or maintenance that have been done to the property and its components and systems.
-This report may reference noted repairs, but, I cannot always determine why a repair was done; the documentation may be able to answer these questions.
+This report may reference noted repairs, but, we cannot always determine why a repair was done; the documentation may be able to answer these questions.
 It is highly recommended that clients contact the authority having jurisdiction about any and all permits for the above-mentioned criteria.

 Owner – Galaxy Property Inspection, PLLC.